 and therefore, if $\alpha \wedge \hat \beta$ is large enough, any atypical large update falls into the condition from \cref{lem:approx-update} for, say, $\epsilon = \frac1{512}$ (the dominant term is the middle one, involving $4\cdot 10^5 C_1$, which amounts to at most $\epsilon=\frac1{570}$ in the condition from \cref{lem:approx-update}) and thus satisfies

 Finally, an atypical update satisfying the infection size condition has, again assuming $\alpha \wedge \hat \beta$ is large enough, and now also assuming $\gamma$ is small enough,

-for $\epsilon := \gamma^9$ qualifying for an application of \cref{lem:approx-update} (with room to spare, as the dominant term above featured we had $\gamma^{19}$).
+for $\epsilon := \gamma^9$ qualifying for an application of \cref{lem:approx-update} (with room to spare, as the dominant term in the right hand of the first line featured $\gamma^{19}$).
 We will apply said lemma later, with the enumeration over such cases.

 Again, we can identify four scenarios: \begin{enumerate}[(1)] \item {}[\emph{blocked move}] We select $(S,\{\fB_i\})$ where $\{\fB_i\}$ can neither be added nor removed in both configurations.
 In that case nothing happens and the distance stays $1$.
 Note that this happens with a very high rate since the number of pairs $(S, \{\fB_i \})$ grows exponentially with the size of $S$ but almost none of these will be compatible with the current configuration.